 These negative consequences on child outcomes create a cyclical effect, and children born in poverty are more likely to continue to be poor.
-In short, the effects of a non-living wage are not only felt by individuals who receive it, but by all sectors of society.
+In short, the effects of a non-living wage are not only felt by individuals who receive it, but by all sectors of society, including children.

 On top of all of this, because the minimum wage is currently so low, many workers earning the minimum wage receive public assistance from the federal government in order to support themselves and their families.
 Therefore, according to the Economic Policy Institute, raising the minimum wage by just a few dollars would cause 1.7 million Americans to no longer rely on public assistance and “reduce government expenditures on current income-support programs by $7.6 billion per year”.